JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

     - Many types, for different cases:

-      - Convolutional neural network (CNN) - Mainly for images &rarr; allows convolution or merging of two sets of information to recognize and improve patterns.
+      - **Convolutional neural network (CNN**) - Mainly for images &rarr; allows convolution (merging of two sets of information) to recognize and improve patterns.

       -